JinRcn/SRDRE/README.md

 - [Stereo-seq](#stereo-seq-data)
 - [Visium](#visium-data)

-## Usage
+## Installation
-Use the tool instantly — no installation required.
+You can clone the SRDRE with git.

 <br>